Applied Law - BTEC Extended Certificate

 Applied Law is an exciting course which allows individuals to explore Law and the Legal System in a practical setting.
 BTEC Applied Law will enable learners to demonstrate their knowledge and understanding through the completion of assignments and coursework, rather than written examinations.

 The BTEC Applied Law route concentrates on equipping learners with highly specialist work-related qualifications that are required for employment in a legal environment.
 It provides individuals with the knowledge, understanding and skills that they need to prepare for careers including Legal Secretary, Legal Executive or Para Legal.

 The BTEC Applied Law qualifications also attract UCAS points, which are equivalent to AS/A2 Level, which means students also have the option to progress onto university.

-- A minimum of 5 GCSEs at grade C including English.
+- A minimum of 5 GCSEs at grade 4 including a minimum of a grade 4 in English.